no-go/AnotherRSS/README.md

 - Optional: login to Twitter and tweet a low resuluton (!) picture and some text

+## Podcast improvement

+If a feed url ends with .podcast and the links ends with .mp3 the App does not open Browser.
+It plays the mp3 from the internet (it does not download and cache it!!).

 ## Bugs

 - see issue in master branch